top of page

 How to Assess Salt Lamp Quality & Authenticity

-When buying a Himalayan salt lamp, you may encounter wide variation in price, quality, and safety.
-Some useful criteria:
+When buying a Himalayan salt lamp, you may encounter wide variations in price, quality, and safety.
+Here are some useful criteria:

-Authentic source: Salt should come from known Himalayan salt ranges, predominantly in Pakistan.
+• Authentic Source: Ensure the salt comes from known Himalayan salt ranges, predominantly in Pakistan.

-Color: Uniform pinkish or orangish hues are common, but variations occur.
-Beware overly bright neon shades (may be artificially dyed).
+• Color: Look for uniform pinkish or orangish hues.
+Beware of overly bright neon shades, which may be artificially dyed.

-Light bulb / LED heat: Heat can cause sweating (salt absorbs moisture), but excessive heat may crack or reduce lifespan.
-A well-made lamp will allow some ventilation and avoid overly powerful bulbs.
+• Light Bulb / LED Heat: Excessive heat can cause sweating (salt absorbs moisture) and may crack or reduce lifespan.
+A well-made lamp allows for ventilation.

-Safety standards: UL, CE, or equivalent safety approvals for electrical components.
-Beware cheap imports that do not comply.
+• Safety Standards: Look for UL, CE, or equivalent safety approvals for electrical components.
+Be cautious of cheap imports that do not comply.

 Practical Use: Placement, Care, and Limitations